glouppe/talk-kva-2025/talk.md

 ## Conclusions

-Deep generative models are unlocking previously impossible science. .bold[New scientific questions become accessible]: We can now tackle inverse problems with millions to billions of variables that unlock new scientific insights.
+.bold[New scientific questions become accessible]: We can now tackle inverse problems with millions to billions of variables that unlock new scientific insights and applications.

 Next challenges:
 - Rigorous validation: when and why these methods work (or not).